Acute coronary syndrome

 Heart attack - ACS; Myocardial infarction - ACS; MI - ACS; Acute MI - ACS; ST elevation myocardial infarction - ACS; Non ST-elevation myocardial infarction - ACS; Unstable angina - ACS; Accelerating angina - ACS; Angina - unstable-ACS; Progressive angina

-Plaque can block blood flow in 2 ways:
+Plaque can block blood flow in two ways:

 Many risk factors for heart disease may lead to an ACS.

 The most common symptom of ACS is chest pain.
-The chest pain may come on quickly, come and go, or get worse with rest.
+The chest pain may come on quickly, come and go, or get worse with exercise or rest.
 Other symptoms can include:

 Women and older people often experience these other symptoms, although chest pain is common for them as well.